andrewchambers/minias/README.md

 - [x] Self host with cproc.
 - [ ] Self host with chibicc.

 Bonus features:

-- Two pass jump relaxing.
+- [ ] Two pass jump relaxing.
-- Immediate relaxing.
+- [ ] Immediate relaxing.
+- [ ] Simple immediate expressions.
+- [ ] Assemble a libc.
-- Test every opcode with all variants in our test suite.
+- [ ] Test every opcode with all variants in our test suite.
-- Keep simplifying while keeping the code tidy.
-- Parser that doesn't depend on peg/leg.
+- [ ]Parser that doesn't depend on peg/leg.

 # Notes